lukepighetti/nps_flutter/results/state-management.md

 - Simplicity
 - Its both good for simple small stuff (ie counter app) and complex large stuff.
 It has next to zero boilerplate code and a great reactivity pattern.
 - Flexible, easy to read and use
+- Simple to use and understand, just write a function and annotate it and it's ready to be used.
+It is also easy to depend on other providers in a provider.
+- It simplifies logic to a great extent.
+It helps think about individual pieces of state as opposed to the state per page
+- Elegant, minimal, feature rich
+- Simplicity, not hard to use once you understand the concept and widely used/support
+- easy to reason about global state, easy to inspect, no "walls" that prevent state from being accessible when the requirements change,
+- What I like most about riverpod is it's easy straightforward syntax, the learning curve and the community support.
+You can easily get stuck if you need help.
+Also, since there's plenty of projects using it sometimes, I get to check many different implementations of a particular feature and based on that decide on a way to implement mine.
+- The type safety.
+- It's more a data fetching library than a state management library, state management only highlights one of its features.

 ## stacked